A quantum machine learning classifier to search for new physics: Applications in the search for new physics

-We use the average success rate of background events to estimate the cc.
+We use the average success rate of background events to estimate the cc necessary to determine the classification of one vector when $c'=100$.
 The requisite number of quantum gates is presented in Table~\ref{table:numberofgates}.
-The single qubit gates are combined as the single-qubit unitary gates~($U$).
-It can be seen that the cc for VQSN is less than that of (t-)KNN, especially for $l=5$ where cc is reduced by an order of magnitude.
-This indicates that even with classical data, VQSN can still be more efficient.
-Note that, the superiority of VQSN can be even further evident for a larger $N$ or a larger $d$.
-The depth of the quantum circuit is another significant metric.
-For VQSN, the depth is less than or equal to $r_{ans}+r_{ae}$ with $r_{ans}=(q+1)l+1$ and $r_{ae}=4d-3-4\log_2(d)$ are the depths of the ansatz and inverse of amplitude encode, respectively.
+When counting the number of quantum gates, the single-qubit gates are combined as the single-qubit unitary gates~(denoted as $U$), and the gates irrelevant of the measurements are removed.
+The total number of quantum gates is defined as the sum of the number of $U$ gates and the number of two-qubit gates.
+It can be observed that the cc for VQSN is less than that of (t-)KNN.
+This indicates that even with classical data, VQSN can still be more efficient than (t-)KNN.
+Furthermore, the cc is reduced by an order of magnitude when $l = 5$.
+Note that, the superiority of VQSN can be even further evident for a larger training dataset or a larger $d$.

+Meanwhile, the depth of the quantum circuit is also a significant metric.
+Given the noise in quantum computers at this stage, the depth of a quantum circuit is limited.
+In addition, since quantum gates on different qubits can act in parallel, the depth is a measure of time complexity.
+For VQSN, the depth of the circuit when a SCA entanglement layer is employed is less than or equal to $dep_{ans}+dep_{ae}$ with $dep_{ans}=(n_q+1)l+1$ and $dep_{ae}=4d-3-4\log_2(d)$ are the depths of the ansatz and inverse of amplitude encode, respectively.
+It can be seen that the SCA entanglement layer introduces much more depth than the pairwise entanglement layer.
+Due to the large amount of test data with interference between the SM and NP, which would consume too much machine time, we only performed the simulation of quantum computation on a simulator, so we choose the better-fitting SCA instead of pairwise in this subsection.

+Given the substantially higher error rate of two-qubit gates compared to single-qubit gates, evaluating the circuit depth based on two-qubit gates provides a better estimate of the overall error.
+For $d$-dimensional normalized complex vector~($2d-1$ dimensional feature space), $n_q=\log _2(Md)$.
+For pairwise entanglement layer, $dep_{ans}=l$ in the sense of two-qubit gates, and $dep_{ans}=n_ql$ for the case of SCA entanglement layer. $dep_{ae}=2\left(d-1-\log_2(d)\right)$ in the sense of two-qubit gates.
+The number of qubits to be measured is $\log_2d + 1$ $l$ depends on the expressive power of the ansatz and the distribution of the training data.
+If we assume that the ansatz can express the training dataset with a moderate $l$, then both the error and computational complexity scale logarithmically with $M$.
+This is the reason why the ansatz leads to optimization.